Latest NewsCovid Inquiry Report

 Using GPS and accelerometers, it was found that children were outdoors for a large proportion (>70%) of the time the streets were closed and spent on average 16 minutes per hour in moderate to vigorous physical activity (MVPA).
-It was also found that this outdoor, active play was more likely to replace sedentary and screen-based activities, than physical activities.
+This outdoor, active play was more likely to replace sedentary and screen-based activities, than physical activities.

 This report by Tim Gill is based on interviews with people involved in street play activity across five local authorities.
 It highlights the common barriers to residents trying to organise street play sessions and some particular factors – challenges and positives – relating to resident-led street play in areas of higher deprivation.